Globality raises $35 million for its marketplace to connect small companies with big business

 Backing Globality is an international consortium of individual and institutional investors culled from the highest ranks of U.S. business and politics.
 Former Vice President Al Gore; former IBM chief financial officer, John Joyce; International Chamber of Commerce secretary, John Danilovich, and PricewaterhouseCoopers former global chairman, Dennis Nally; are joining Raine Ventures and THK Equities in the company’s new round of funding.

-Launching the company’s new consulting business will be Yuval Atsmon, a former senior partner at McKinsey who worked under Globality’s founder.
+Launching the company’s new consulting business will be Yuval Atsmon, a former senior partner at McKinsey.

 For Hyatt, Globality is an opportunity to build a bridge between large companies and small service providers that have been left out of the benefits of big contracts with global businesses.

-Note: Update: Joel Hyatt was the founder of Hyatt Legal Services.
-He did not work at McKinsey & Co.Featured Image: Oliver Burston/Getty Images